apaz-cli/apaz-cli.github.io/blog/Scaling_To_Unfathomable_Depth.md

 Let's now look at the theoretical variance of the projected gradient `p` and of the diagonal of the hessian `q` under MeZO.
 -->

+## Conclusion

+Hopefully you found this interesting.
+I think Zeroth-Order Optimization is very underexplored.

+If you want to talk about it or collaborate, send me a DM on [x/twitter](https://x.com/apaz_cli), on Discord at @apaz, or send me an email using the link on the homepage.

 #### Bibtex Citation